ubuntu-core/snappy-testdata/framework-template/meta/readme.md

 fwk-name test service and framework-policy

 This can be used as a template.
+The example code provides a simple web server and a cli command to access it.

-For strict confinement, use (adjusting as necessary):
+For strict confinement for new projeccts, use (adjusting as necessary):
+  security-policy:
+    apparmor: meta/svc.apparmor.template
+    seccomp: meta/svc.seccomp.template

+For strict confinement that works with the example code, use:
   security-policy:
     apparmor: meta/svc.apparmor
     seccomp: meta/svc.seccomp